-- High school diplomas and transcripts obtained in the UAE must be attested by the UAE Ministry of Education and should show minimum average of (good) - High school diplomas and transcripts obtained abroad must be attested by: (I) the Ministry of Education of the country of study; (2) the Ministry of Foreign Affairs in/of that country; and, (3) the UAE Embassy in that country or the Embassy of the country of study in the UAE and the UAE Ministry of Foreign Affairs
+- High school diplomas and grade 12 transcripts obtained in the U.A.E. must be attested by the appropriate authority of the U.A.E.
+Ministry of Education following the referring educational zone. - High school diplomas and grade 12 transcripts obtained abroad must be attested by: - I. Ministry of Education of the country - 2.
+Ministry of Foreign Affairs of home country and - 3.
+U.A.E.
+Embassy in home country